 He has also been an External Advisor on evaluation to the NHS Institute for Innovation & Improvement and to Macmillan Cancer Support.
 In addition to this, Stuart also works as an Executive Coach working with leaders from the front-line to the Boardroom.
 He has worked with dozens of organisations and delivered over 1000 hours of coaching.
 He is also the author of the 2017 book “Values Count: believing in what we do” and the forthcoming book “Insight Coaching: from values to action”.

 Stuart spent two years working as National Head of Evaluation for the NHS Modernisation Agency.
 Prior to that he worked in the NHS Regional Office for eight years and was Regional Head of R&D for the North West.

 He has worked extensively on patient and public involvement and was Chair of the Strategic Alliances Working Group of INVOLVE for seven years.

 Stuart has a PhD in organisational change from Manchester Business School in which he studied the psychological aspects of change within organisations in the NHS, focusing particularly on applications of Jungian and Archetypal Psychology.
-He has held honorary appointments with the University of Manchester, Lancaster University and Liverpool John Moores University.
+He is currently an Honorary Visiting Professor at the University of Liverpool.
+He has previously held honorary appointments with the University of Manchester, Lancaster University and Liverpool John Moores University.

 Professor Gillian Southgate